Enter The Winter Wilderness

 All food, ground transfers and accommodation during the trip is included in the trip price.
 This includes hotel accommodation in Sudbury at the beginning of the trip, cabin accommodation at the end of the trip, as well as transfers from and back to Sudbury.

 Dave and Kielyn operate from an off-grid, wilderness property, west of Sudbury, Ontario and this is the base from where the training phase of the Northwoods Winter Experience will take place.
-Some sessions will take place inside the LOTN base (such as moccasin making), while many activities will take place outdoors.
+Some sessions will take place inside the LOTN base (such as mitten making), while many activities will take place outdoors.
 In terms of sleeping, you will be based in one of a number of permanently set-up canvas wall-tents.
 The distinct advantage of being based around the LOTN property during the training phase is there is always somewhere to come back to in order to warm up, dry out clothing and have a meal.
 The aim of the programme is to build your abilities progressively with a safe backstop.

 In terms of meeting up at the beginning of the trip, we will convene in Sudbury, Ontario in the evening of the first day of the advertised trip schedule (dates stated here).
 Sudbury is a short internal flight from Toronto.
 International and internal flights are not included in the trip price but flights can be obtained at a reasonable price.